NREL/SOEP-QSS/README.md

 Input functions can also have discrete events at which their value changes.
 To provide accurate behavior with QSS solvers, where time steps can be large and variable, these discrete events are assumed predictable by the input functions.
 These predicted discrete events are placed in the QSS event queue to assure they are processed at their exact event time.
 We don't currently support discrete events for continuous input functions but this is easily added if needed.

+Input functions may be outputs from other models/FMUs.
+This is discussed in the Interconnected Models section.

 ### Zero-Crossing Functions

 So-called zero-crossing functions are used by Modelica for conditional behavior: when the function crosses zero an event needs to be carried out.
 This might be, for instance, a thermostat control reaching a trigger temperature that needs to turn on an A/C system.
 Zero crossings cause (discontinuous) changes to (otherwise) continuous and discrete variables via "handler" functions.